Women's Clothing in the Historic American West

 Historical Dress of the American West

-The clothing of women in the historic American West encompasses a wide variety of style construction and materials, depending on climate, ethnic tradition, socioeconomic status, and availability of materials.
+The clothing of women in the historic American West encompasses a wide variety of styles, construction, and materials, depending on climate, ethnic tradition, socioeconomic status, and availability of materials.

 The type of garments women wore also depended on occasion.
 Everyday clothing needed to be simple for ease of movement while working, as well as tough and durable.
 Most women in the Old West (as well as everywhere else) owned far fewer garments than modern women.
 Clothing was handmade, and resources were limited.
 Special occasions called for garments made of finer materials, more complicated construction, and embellishments.